 At Aiken Center, we pride ourselves on our work within the local community to promote hopeful, healthy living and freedom from substance misuse through prevention, treatment, and recovery support.
-Our agency is currently in search of a Licensed Clinical Counselor to aid in our endeavors in changing the stigmas surrounding substance use disorders and providing treatment to a variety of local populations.
+Our agency is currently in search of a Licensed Clinical Counselor and Peer Support Specialist to aid in our endeavors in changing the stigmas surrounding substance use disorders and providing treatment to a variety of local populations.

 Our agency is committed to our staff, with growth opportunities and a focus on work-life balance.
 With 37.5 hour work weeks, 14 paid holidays throughout the year and a generous leave package, we encourage personal and professional development.
 In addition, other benefits include:

 - Dental insurance

 - EAP Program to promote healthy emotional balance